EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/timeseries.md

 ### timeseries.phot_event_me

 phot_event_me function     Searching periodicity in time-tagged events using information entropy.
-For each trail period, the phase-magnitude space
+For each trail period, the phase-magnitude space is divided into m by m cells, and the information